Print

 3. Tie the 4 sausage casings at one end and stuff them with the mixture.
 Twist each 20-inch length into three equal lengths.
 Tie open end.

-4. The boudin can be cooked covered in a little water, grilled or pan fried in a little butter.
+4. The boudin can be heated covered in a little water, grilled or pan fried in a little butter.